tensor4all/tensor4all.github.io/faq.md

 ### My function / tensor is approximated well in one region, but not in another region.
 Why?
 This is a typical symptom of the limitation described in ["What are the limitations of your Tensor Cross Interpolation (TCI) algorithms?
 When do they fail?"](#what-are-the-limitations-of-your-tensor-cross-interpolation-tci-algorithms-when-do-they-fail).
 The answer also describes how to solve this problem.

+### When is it advisable to use the quantics representation?
+In the quantics representation, the tensor indices correspond to bits of the function arguments instead of function arguments themselves.
+This leads to exponential resolution for linear number of bits.
+Generally, the quantics representation is useful if a function has few arguments, but high resolution is required in each argument, whilst the natural representation is more useful if a function has many arguments, but only coarse resolution is required.

+Of course, this hinges on whether the resulting tensor is factorizable in its indices.
+In the natural representation, factorizing the tensor means factorizing dependencies on different arguments of the function.
+In the quantics representation, factorizing the tensor means factorizing the different length scales of the function.
+Therefore, small bond dimension in one representation does *not* imply small bond dimension in the other.

+### In the quantics representation, which index ordering is optimal?
+This depends entirely on the function to be factorized.
+Generally, the bond dimension will grow with the distance along the chain that information has to be transferred.
+Different index orderings can lead to vastly different bond dimensions.
+Some rules of thumb:
+- If different arguments are highly entangled, but not different length scales, use the fused representation.
+- If the function can be factorized both between different arguments and between different length scales, use the interleaved representation.
+- If the function is more factorizable between different arguments than between length scales, use the serial representation, or similar.

+This is another point where it is worth trying different factorizations on some test dataset that contains a typical case.

 ---